Shelby M. Cullom

-Shelby Moore Cullom (November 22, 1829 – January 28, 1914) was a U.S. political figure, serving in various offices, including the United States House of Representatives, the United States Senate and the 17th Governor of Illinois.
+Shelby Moore Cullom (November 22, 1829 – January 28, 1914) was an American politician who served in the United States House of Representatives, the United States Senate and as the 17th Governor of Illinois.
+He was Illinois's longest serving senator.

 Life and career

 Cullom was born in 1829 in Monticello, Kentucky, a son of Richard Northcraft Cullom and Elizabeth G. "Betsey" (Coffey) Cullom.
 He moved with his family a year later to Tazewell County, Illinois.
 During his youth, Cullom assisted his father with farm labor.
 Cullom attended the Mount Morris Seminary for two years and became a teacher.
 Cullom's father served as a Whig member of the state legislature, so Cullom became interested in politics.
 He moved to Springfield, Illinois in 1853, where he studied law with Stuart & Edwards and was admitted to the bar in 1855.
 He practiced law in Springfield with Charles S. Zane, and was elected city attorney in 1855.

 Cullom was elected to the Illinois House of Representatives as a Whig in 1856, serving one term.
 With the disintegration of the Whig party, Cullom identified with both the Republican and the American parties.
 He was a candidate for elector on the American party ticket during the 1856 election.
 In 1860, he was re-elected to the Illinois House as a Republican, and served as Speaker.

 In 1855, he married Hannah Fisher.
 She died in 1861, and in 1863 he married her sister Julia.
 They were married until her death in 1909.
 With first wife, Cullom was the father of an infant who died at birth in 1861 and was not named, as well as daughters Ella Cullom Ridgely (1856–1902) and Catherine Cullom Hardie (1859–1894).